tushar239/MyJavaProject/src/main/java/java5/readme_java5.txt

 Compiler Takes Entire program as input.
 Errors are displayed after entire program is checked.
 Interpreter Takes Single instruction as input.
 Errors are displayed for every instruction interpreted (if any). c,c++ have compilers.
-Perl has interpreter. compiled code is faster to run because it doesn't have to converted to machine language everytime you run it. interpreter is slower because every time you run the program, it converts it into machine language.
+Perl has interpreter. compiled code is faster to run because it doesn't have to converted to machine language every time you run it. interpreter is slower because every time you run the program, it converts it into machine language.
 Java uses both compiler(javac) and interpreter(jvm). javac creates .class file with bytecode and jvm interpreter reads this bytecode line by line and coverts it to machine language.